Updated 12 May 2026

 50% CGT discount replaced with CPI indexation plus a 30% minimum tax

-For all CGT assets held 12 months or longer by individuals, partnerships and trusts, the 50% discount is replaced with cost base indexation by CPI and a 30% floor on the tax rate applied to real gains.
+For all CGT assets held 12+ months by individuals, partnerships, and trusts, the 50% discount is replaced with cost base indexation by CPI and a 30% floor on the tax rate applied to real gains.
 Pre-1985 assets remain exempt.
 Owner-occupier main residence exemption preserved.
 Small business CGT concessions retained.

 30% minimum tax on income distributed through discretionary trusts